-Photos Of The Los Angeles Fire Show What Made It The City's Largest Fire In History
+Photos Of Los Angeles Fire Show The Destruction Of The City's Largest Fire In History

 While cities and towns in Texas and Louisiana remain flooded after Hurricane Harvey, Los Angeles, California is battling the opposite element.
 A brush fire that began Friday, Sept.
 1, looks to be one of the largest fires in LA history, the Los Angeles Times reports.
 The photos of the La Tuna fire, from news to social media, make it easy to see why.